#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Weeds might start peeking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
 Pull out weeds from the root in edible gardens, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before they go to seed.
-If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator and heavy-duty rubber gloves to ensure that it doesn't touch your lungs or skin.
+Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.

-It could be, but it's also likely napping during those soaring temps.
-Cool-season grass goes dormant in the summer.
-It isn't usually dead — just crispy and brown.
-You can check though: If you can easily pull out a blade of grass with no resistance, it's time to plant new sod or seed because the grass is a goner.
-Water dormant lawns deeply but not often.
+It could be, but it's also likely just taking a nap during those soaring temps.
+Cool-season grass goes dormant in the summer, so it's alive but sleeping.
+Here's how you can check: If you can easily pull out a blade of grass with no resistance, it's time to plant new seed or sod because the grass is a goner.
+Water dormant lawns deeply once every week.
 Warm-season lawns need water every few days in the summer.
 Those lawns stay green if they're healthy.

-As the veggies and plants grow, keeping your harvest healthy is easier.
-You can see any pests or evidence of wildlife eating your produce and act accordingly.
-When your fruits and vegetables are ready to pick, you'll see them right away, so you can enjoy them at their freshest.
-If these same plants grow along the ground, you may miss your first harvest under the shadowy leaves.
-Supporting the plants as they grow upright means your upkeep will be less overwhelming when they're huge at the end of summer.
+As the plants and veggies grow, keeping your harvest healthy is easier.
+You can see evidence of wildlife or other pests eating your produce and treat the issue as you see fit.
+When your fruits and vegetables mature and are ready to pick, you'll see them right away, so you can enjoy them at peak freshness.
+If these same plants grow along the ground, you may miss your harvest under the shadowy leaves.
+Supporting the plants as they grow upright means your upkeep will be less overwhelming when you harvest your garden veggies.

-Once you've planted your plants or flowers, make sure they're well-fed and hydrated.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for your plants, whether you need a flower fertilizer, veggie fertilizer, fruit tree fertilizer, or a general garden fertilizer blend.
-Only apply as often as recommended on the packaging.
-More is not better here.
-Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.
+After you've planted your flowers or plants, you'll need to make sure they're hydrated and well-fed.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for whatever you're growing, whether you need a veggie fertilizer, flower fertilizer, or a general garden fertilizer blend.
+Only apply as often as instructed on the packaging.
+Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

-When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
+When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
 If you have sturdy structures like a shed or house, make your own shade by attaching shade sails and awnings.
-However, sometimes shade isn't enough because it's extremely humid out.
-That's when a patio mister or misting fan can help cool the air and make a stifling afternoon into a relaxing day.
+However, sometimes shade isn't enough because it's extremely humid.
+That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
 Go back to lounging in the sun when that water-cooled air is ready.

 The Home Depot Garden Center at Tucson / Oracle

-As summer rolls in, your garden and landscaping will weather more heat and sun than earlier in the year.
-You'll need to consider how to keep things cool with shade, irrigation, and proper tending.
-You might also need ways to beat the heat.
-We've got guidance to help you, your garden, and your lawn make it through the hotter months with flying colors.
+As we continue deeper into summer, your landscaping and garden will weather more heat and sun than earlier in the year.
+That means you'll need to consider how to keep things cool with irrigation and shade.
+Just like we can get sunburned, perennials can dry out and trees can lose their leaves prematurely.
+We've got advice to make it through the hotter months.

 Watch Your Garden Thrive

-Water your garden hydrate it between rainstorms and keep the summer flowering going.
-A general rule when watering plants and flowers is to aim the water at the roots.
-A sprinkler or sprinkler system, drip irrigation system, or garden hose will work well.
-You don't need to water or even mist the blooms themselves.
-Many flowers wilt when they get wet, but they'll recover just fine when they dry off.
+Much of your garden's upkeep comes down to balancing sun and water.
+You'll need both to keep your spirits high and your garden growing with summer flowering.
+A general rule when watering flowers and plants is to aim the water at the roots.
+A sprinkler system, drip irrigation system, or garden hose will do the job.
+The blooms themselves don't need to be watered or even misted.
+Many flowers wilt when but recover when they dry off.
 Succulents are, of course, the exception to basic watering rules, so look up your specific types of succulents to optimize their care.

 In addition to watering, keep an eye on the nutrients your plants are getting.
 Add fertilizer as recommended.
-We've even got fertilizers to match the plants you're growing so they'll get the necessary nutrients.
+We've even got fertilizers to match the plants you're growing so they'll enjoy a balanced diet with the right nutrients.

-No matter if your perfect summer includes gardening, grilling, relaxing, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Tucson / Oracle store.
+No matter if your perfect summer includes gardening, grilling, relaxing, or starting outdoor DIY projects, we've got you covered.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your Tucson / Oracle store.

 Nearby Stores